frc1511/frc1511.github.io/tutorials/config_radio/index.md

 There are a few circumstances where the radio needs to be re-configured, including:

-1. Brand new radios need to be configured before they can be used.
+1. New radios need firmware loaded onto them, then need to be configured.
-  - This process is a tad more complicated because you have to load the radio's firmware onto it, then configure it.
 2. Following a competition, the radio needs to be re-configured in order to once again connect wirelessly to the driver station.

-  - Pretty simple.
-The radio just needs to be configured with the ssid and team number.
+To see detailed instructions on how to program the radio, see [this page](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-3/radio-programming.html).